AlkOS-Dev/AlkOS/README.md

 #### Regenerating Completions

-If you add new scripts or modify existing ones, just regenerate the completion files:
+If you add new scripts or modify existing ones, just regenerate the completions:

 ```bash
 ./completions/generate.bash <shell> --run